Skip to main content

 Because your SPRS score directly influences contract eligibility and competitiveness, it’s also a practical way to gauge your readiness for CMMC certification.

-Secureframe Federal automatically calculates your live SPRS score as you implement controls and close POA&M items.
+Secureframe Defense automatically calculates your live SPRS score as you implement controls and close POA&M items.
 Instead of manually recalculating in spreadsheets, you can see your score change in real time, giving you immediate insight into your readiness level and helping you prioritize remaining work before the assessment.

 Recommended reading